 (e) Departmental Management Functions. - All management functions of a principal State department shall be performed by or under the direction and supervision of the head of that principal State department.
 Management functions shall include planning, organizing, staffing, directing, coordinating, reporting, and budgeting.

 (f) Custody of Records. - The head of a principal State department shall have legal custody of all public records as defined in G.S.
 132-1.

 (g) Budget Preparation. - The head of a principal State department shall be responsible for the preparation of and the presentation of the department budget request which shall include all funds requested and all receipts expected for all elements of the department.

 (h) Plans and Reports. - Each principal State department shall submit to the Governor an annual plan of work for the next fiscal year prior to the beginning of that fiscal year.
 Each principal State department shall submit to the Governor an annual report covering programs and activities for each fiscal year.
 These plans of work and annual reports shall be made available to the General Assembly.
 These documents will serve as the base for the development of budgets for each principal State department of State government to be submitted to the Governor.

 (i) Reports to Governor; Public Hearings. - Each head of a principal State department shall develop and report to the Governor legislative, budgetary, and administrative programs to accomplish comprehensive, long-range coordinated planning and policy formulation in the work of his department.
 To this end, the head of the department may hold public hearings, consult with and use the services of other State agencies, employ staff and consultants, and appoint advisory and technical committees to assist in the work.

-(j) Departmental Rules and Policies. - The head of each principal State department and the Director of the Office of State Personnel may adopt:
+(j) Departmental Rules and Policies. - The head of each principal State department and the Director of the Office of State Human Resources may adopt:

 (1) Rules consistent with law for the custody, use, and preservation of any public records, as defined in G.S.
 132-1, which pertain to department business;